janogonzalez/janogonzalez.github.io/available-for-work.md

 I can work both on-site and remote.
 My top choice for a city is Málaga but I'm also considering relocating to Madrid, Barcelona or Valencia.

+There are a few industries where I prefer not to work: AI Companionship, AI Generated Music, Blockchain/Crypto, Defense, Gambling.

 ## Contact

 I would love to hear from you if my background is a good fit for your company.